AgastyaAgrawal/AgastyaAgrawal.github.io/_pages/about.md

   <div class="home-section">
     <h2>Research</h2>
-    <p>I am currently studying statistical learning theory, and singular learning theory in particular, for my following course project in Reinforcement Learning, "Phase Transitions in RL, a singular learning perspective".
-Currently I am in the learning phase and may change the exact topic based on the problem I chose to tackle for meaningful research.
-Look at my blog to see some of the cool mathematics connected to it! </p>
+    <p>I am currently studying statistical learning theory, and Singular Learning Theory in particular, for my reinforcement learning course project: "Phase Transitions in RL, a singular learning perspective".
+I am currently in the exploratory phase and actively refining the exact problem I want to tackle for meaningful research.
+Check out my blog to see some of the cool mathematics connected to it!</p>

-  </p> I am also currently collaborating with Yufeng Zhao to understand deceptive models with unfaithful Chain of Thought, building upon my previous work: <a href="https://www.lesswrong.com/posts/EkuGSFCDQJr4qnXZK/uncovering-unfaithful-cot-in-deceptive-models-2" target="_blank" class="text-link">Uncovering Unfaithful CoT in Deceptive Models </a> </p>
+    <p>I am also collaborating with Yufeng Zhao to understand deceptive models with unfaithful Chain of Thought.
+This builds directly upon my recent independent research, <a href="https://www.lesswrong.com/posts/EkuGSFCDQJr4qnXZK/uncovering-unfaithful-cot-in-deceptive-models-2" target="_blank" class="text-link">Uncovering Unfaithful CoT in Deceptive Models</a>, which was featured on the front page of LessWrong.</p>

-    <p>I recently published independent research on <a href="https://www.lesswrong.com/" target="_blank" class="text-link">Uncovering Unfaithful CoT in Deceptive Models</a> which was featured on the front page of LessWrong.
-Currently, I am working through the ARENA curriculum to further sharpen my research engineering skills.</p>
+    <p>Currently, I am also going through ARENA and hosting a deep learning reading group to better refine my skills as an AI researcher and engineer.</p>

     <a href="{{ '/publications/' | relative_url }}" class="section-cta">View my publications &rarr;</a>
   </div>

   <div class="home-section">
     <h2>Blog</h2>
     <p>This is the most interesting part of my universe!
-I document some of my notes here and share cool mathematics and other subjects that get me excited!
-Do check it ou!</p>
+I document my notes here and share the cool mathematics and subjects that get me excited.
+Do check it out!</p>

     <a href="{{ '/blog/' | relative_url }}" class="section-cta">Read my blog &rarr;</a>
   </div>